OccupyWallStreet/nycga4/wp-content/plugins/multisite-toolbar-additions/readme.txt

 }
 `

+= How do I use the custom Nav Menu for Site Admins for the toolbar? = The usage is identical as the Super Admin menu - see above 2 questions for instructions!

+Only difference: This Site Admins menu is only viewable by site admins but only Super Admins can setup and edit it!

+The filter for the hook priority here is called `mstba_filter_restricted_admin_nav_menu_priority` -- and works in the very same as above!

 = How can I adjust the position of Network admin "+ New" section? = This could be easily done with the following example code that needs to be added to your theme's/ child theme's `functions.php` file or a functionality plugin.
 Try values between `1` and `100`:
 `
 add_filter( 'mstba_filter_network_admin_new_content_priority', 'mstba_custom_position_network_admin_new_content' );
 /**
- * Multisite Toolbar Additions: Adjust Network Admin "+ New" Position */ function mstba_custom_position_network_admin_new_content() {
+ * Multisite Toolbar Additions:
+ *    Adjust Network Admin "+ New" Position
+ */
+function mstba_custom_position_network_admin_new_content() {